Our new members-exclusive digital series.

 More from our Community Programme

-A Year of ParticipateDuring the summer of 2021, we redesigned and relaunched ‘Participate’ as part of the Community team’s Later Life programme.
-Our aims were to visit…
+Music and later lifeDuring the summer of 2021, Britten Pears Arts (BPA) redesigned and relaunched ‘Participate’ as part of the Community team’s Later Life programme.
+Our…

 Musicians in SocietyWhat is the role of a musician in society, beyond the realm of the concert hall?
 Members of the Britten Pears Young Artist programme, together with the…

 Music in the Criminal Justice SystemBritten Pears Arts has an over 20-year relationship with HMP Warren Hill, a male adult prison situated only a 15-minute drive from Snape…